Skip to content

 venv is very useful to manage difffernt python projects.
 However, we would like to reduce users' confusion, and hope users to stick to conda environment for both python and non-python applications.

 In user mode installation, packages are installed under the user’s home directory (in $HOME/.local/ and carry the risk of being contaminated over time.
 For example, during minor upgrade of the python version older packages may no longer work.
 Similarly, if users install multiple packages with conflicting dependencies over time, some packages would break.
-This can be avoided by creating a virtual environment (such as an Anaconda environment), which provides an isolated location for installing a group of packages.
+This can be avoided by creating a virtual environment (such as an conda environment), which provides an isolated location for installing a group of packages.

 conda create --name myenv python=3.xx